tkeffer/weewx-xaggs/README.md

-# XStats
+# XAggs
 This extension adds some useful aggregation types to WeeWX, using the XTypes facility.
- - historical highs and lows for a date;
+ - Historical highs and lows for a date;
- - the number of days above or below an average value.
+ - The number of days above or below an average value.

 Works for both SQLite and MySQL.

 ## Prerequisite
-XStats will only work with WeeWX V4.2 or later.
+XAggs will only work with WeeWX V4.2 or later.

 ## Installation instructions